 Which debts does the Breathing Space scheme cover?

-According to the GOV.UK website, "most" debts will qualify for the Breathing Space scheme, including:
+Most debts qualify for the Breathing Space scheme, including:

 How do I apply for the Breathing Space scheme?

-The standard version of Breathing Space can be accessed by contacting a professional debt advisor, who can determine if you are eligible for the scheme and initiate your application.
+The standard version of Breathing Space can be accessed by contacting a professional debt adviser, who can determine if you are eligible for the scheme and initiate your application.

-For those undergoing mental health crisis treatment, a mental health professional involved in your care can certify that you are receiving treatment and pass on the application to a professional debt advisor on your behalf.
+For those undergoing mental health crisis treatment, a mental health professional involved in your care can certify that you are receiving treatment and pass on the application to a professional debt adviser on your behalf.
 For more information on the link between money and mental health, and some useful links if you need help, visit our article 'The impact of debt on your mental health and how to get help'.